The Inn at Kulaniapia Falls

 Lower Tourist Population = Lower Prices

 The Big Island is filled with stunning attractions and exciting activities, many of which are present on the Hilo side, but most tourists plan their stay around the resorts and hotels along the western side of the island.
 This means greater room availability and lower prices for accommodations in and around Hilo, making a Hawaii vacation within easier reach for those traveling on a budget.
-There are also more options for affordable stays compared to Kona, with the Hilo Bay Hostel and numerous campsites scattered around the region.
+There are also more options for affordable stays compared to Kona, with the small hotels and numerous vacation rentals scattered around the region.

 Museums, cultural centers, and historic sites abound near Hilo, with many offering cost-effective options for students and seniors along with many free events.
 Dining and nightlife, while as diverse and varied as their Kona counterparts, are generally cheaper and easier on the wallet without sacrificing quality.